icecream19/Restaurant-Information-System/readme.md

 ## Server Setup
-1. Enter the client folder and run the following command in your terminal:
+1. Enter the server folder and run the following command in your terminal:
     `npm install`

 2. Test if installation was successful by running `npm run dev` in your terminal (in the same directory).
 Go to http://localhost:5000/api in your browser, and if it shows a blank page with "{"users":["user1","user2"]}" text, then the client has been successfully set up.